peteroupc/peteroupc.github.io/graphics.md

 4. Games using an OpenGL version earlier than 1.2 for graphics.
 5. So-called "multimedia titles" from the 1990s, or applications resembling interactive versions of books (generally reference and other nonfiction works), complete with sound, animation, and video.
 See the _Authoring Guide_ that came with Microsoft's Multimedia Development Kit.

+One of the following games can be considered an upper limit to what is considered "classic graphics" in this specification.

-The game _Quake III Arena_ (December 1999) [**required DirectX 7 and at least 64 million bytes of memory**](https://www.dosdays.co.uk/topics/early_3d_games.php), and is one potential upper limit to what is considered "classic graphics" in this specification.
-Another potential upper limit is _Falcon 4.0_ (1998).
+- _Quake III Arena_ (December 1999), which required [**required DirectX 7 and at least 64 million bytes of memory**](https://www.dosdays.co.uk/topics/early_3d_games.php).
+- _Falcon 4.0_ (1998).

 <a id=Optional_Limits></a>